Why Cub Scouts?

 - Special Outings: Occasionally Scouts participate in a field trip, outdoor activity, or attending a larger Cub Scout event.

-For the first time ever, both boys and girls can participate in Cub Scouting!
+Both boys and girls can participate in Cub Scouting!
 Families will have the opportunity to have all members of their family involved and will be able to earn badges and have all the great adventures of Cub Scouting.

 What Is Expected of Families?